 One area where Outriders distinguishes itself is by having an interesting setup for a story.
 The game’s prologue is pretty straightforward: Humanity wants to settle on the planet Enoch, and has to deal with the planet’s dangerous native wildlife first.
 As an Outrider, trained to deal with colonial missions, this is where you come in.
 But a strange dark substance also inhabits Enoch, which puts you in suspended animation for 30 years.
 It also gives you incredible powers.

 Flash forward to an Enoch where half of the settlers have turned into lawless bandits, and the other half have been desperately clinging to civilization.
 It’s up to you to save the day, even though your former friends no longer trust you, and you no longer really know them.
 The story is neither too simple nor too convoluted, and has some potential for interesting developments later on.

 As a cooperative multiplayer shooter, Outriders look good.
-But as one of the first games on the next-gen roster, a lot of people will use Outriders as a barometer to see how well the PS5 and Xbox Series X perform.
-They’ll be able to find out for themselves late this year.
+But as one of the first major multiplayer games on the next-gen roster, a lot of people will use Outriders as a barometer to see how well the PS5 and Xbox Series X perform.
+They’ll be able to find out for themselves later this year.